validator/grunt-html/README.md

     }
 });
 ```

+This task behaves a bit different than the js minifier task that comes
+with grunt.
+Instead of defining a destination file, you define a destination
+directory where all of the found source files will be stored in their minified
+form.

 Additionally, define options for your minification task
 (if you don´t specify any options, nothing will happen to your files...)